 - Lower the blade into the zero clearance throat plate of the miter table.
-Check blade clearance and maximum cutting distance (distance from fence where blade enters) to front of miter table slot. - Readjust if necessary. - WARNING: Do not start your compound miter saw without checking for interference between the blade and the miter table support.
-Damage could result to the blade if it strikes the miter table support during operation of the saw. - Tighten the hex nut with a 17 mm wrench or adjustable wrench. - To prevent the depth stop adjustment screw from turning while tightening the hex nut, carefully hold it with the hex key wrench while tightening the hex nut.
+Check blade clearance and maximum cutting distance (distance from fence where blade enters) to front of miter table slot. - Readjust if necessary. - warning: Do not start your compound miter saw without checking for interference between the blade and the miter table support.
+Damage could result to the blade if it strikes the miter - Tighten the hex nut with a 17 mm wrench or adjustable wrench.